carleton-cs-energy-analytics/point-analysis/README.md

 In this case, we need to update points.json.
 1. Update definition files in siemens-point-descriptions with the new definitions
 2. run `python3 analysis-tools/definitions2json.py`
+## Updating point name acronyms
+We have only decoded the device acronyms within Boliou and Evans. <a href="https://www.downloads.siemens.com/download-center/Download.aspx?pos=download&fct=getasset&id1=A6V10435967">Siemens documentation</a> is a useful resource to refer to while creating more mappings between device acronyms and actual device names.

 ## Importing Points to DB